F1 | Shovlin: 'Mercedes may regret leaving De Vries'

 “Self [De Vries] will he be able to become world champion, it will depend on him.
 She has less time to do it given his age, but she makes up for it with his experience.”

-“We had a deal with Nyck: if we couldn’t get him into a Mercedes team, he could have chosen the better option.
+“We had an agreement with Nyck: if we couldn’t put him in a Mercedes team, he could have chosen the best option.
 And we may regret letting him go.”

 “It wouldn’t surprise me if we soon find ourselves racing against him in the Red Bull works team.
 I wouldn’t be surprised at all if that happens in the next 12 months or so.”